The Year of the RAT: Successful Cybersecurity By Knowing Your Threat

 Looking back at 2019, it’s easy to see that many data breaches, ransomware attacks, and other cryptoware frequently made news headlines, with millions of stolen records, millions paid in compensation, and millions of remediation costs.
 Not to mention the consequences businesses faced from compliance failures and regulations.

-The many attacks seen throughout the year concerned small compagnies as well as multi-nationals and targeted all industries, from Healthcare to Bank and Finance, as well as Retail, Education, and so on.
+The many attacks seen throughout the year concerned small companies as well as multinationals and targeted all industries, from Healthcare to Bank and Finance, as well as Retail, Education, and so on.

 However, many of those catastrophic attacks could have been avoided, and don’t need to be fatal.
 Careful planning of your cybersecurity will help you tackle the challenge triggered by the cruel beast at the origin of them all: the Remote Access Trojan (RAT).